“I try to do with every child I meet what I

 - Michelle Gordon, national and international award-winning American martial artist.

-- Ron Raglin, Chief of Equity and Social Justice for Elgin Public Schools and former Chicago Public Schools AVID District Director.
+- Ron Raglin, Chief of Equity and Social Justice for Elgin Public Schools, former Chicago Public Schools AVID District Director, and currently serving on the board of the Sue Duncan Children’s Center.